Fractional CTO cost in 2026: real pricing

 What drives the cost difference

 Three factors determine where a fractional CTO engagement lands in the pricing range.
+Understanding them lets you read a quote and know whether it is fair.

 Scope.
 An advisory-only engagement costs less than an embedded build engagement.
 If you need someone to make decisions and build code, that costs more than someone who shows up to Zoom calls.
+The cheaper tiers are cheaper because the deliverable is words.
+The more expensive tiers cost more because the deliverable is working software inside your business.
+When two quotes look far apart, scope is usually the reason, so make sure both quotes are pricing the same kind of work before you compare them line by line.

 Seniority.
 A fractional CTO who has previously scaled a £50m business commands significantly more than someone who is fractional because they could not find a full-time role.
 The difference in outcome quality justifies the difference in cost.
+Seniority is also what you are paying for when the price seems high relative to the hours: a senior operator makes the right call faster and avoids the expensive wrong turns that a junior one walks straight into.

 Volume.
 The number of systems built per quarter, the number of working sessions per month, and the availability for urgent decisions all drive cost.
 Foundation engagements build one system per quarter.
 Dominance engagements build continuously.
+More output and more access cost more.

 twohundred.ai pricing

-Fractional CTO cost vs full-time CTO cost
+Fractional CTO cost versus full-time CTO cost

 A full-time CTO in 2026 costs £180k to £250k loaded.
 That is salary, national insurance, pension, benefits, and a £25k to £40k recruitment fee.
-For a business doing £1m revenue, that is 18 to 25 percent of revenue to one hire.
+For a business doing £1m revenue, that is 18 to 25 percent of revenue going to one hire.

 A fractional CTO at the Growth tier costs £42,000 per year.
 Same strategic output, same technology decisions, same architecture leadership, at 17 to 23 percent of the full-time cost.
-The difference is that a fractional CTO works across two to three clients simultaneously, which keeps costs down and pattern recognition high.
+The difference is that a fractional CTO works across two to three clients at once, which keeps the cost down and the pattern recognition high.
+The detailed cost comparison with specific break-even analysis is in our fractional CTO vs full-time CTO breakdown.

 Is the cost worth it?